-SchoolTutoring Academy’s tutoring programs for Ontario students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ontario, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Wayne Central School District has designed its curriculum to align with the New York State Education Department’s (NYSED) Common Core Learning Standards (CCLS) for English language arts and mathematics.
 A key initiative of these standards is to prepare students for post-secondary work and education.
 The elementary curriculum focuses on foundational education in core subjects, as well as character education for social and emotional development.
 Students also take courses in art, music, and physical education.
 Available to them are academic intervention services, reading specialists, special education support, and a variety of technologies.

 We currently cover the following Ontario-area school district: Wayne Central School District.

 Educating Our Parents: Understanding the Ontario District Curriculum